ByAUJay

 Pros:

-- Faster transaction finality within sidechain
+- Quicker transaction finality on the sidechain

-- Customizable interfaces (e.g., privacy, custom tokens)
+- Flexible interfaces (like privacy options and custom tokens)

 Cons: